HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 <!-- # SMART App Launch: Scopes and Launch Context-->

 SMART on FHIR's authorization scheme uses OAuth scopes to communicate (and negotiate) access requirements.
-Providing apps with access to broad data sets is consistent with current common practices (e.g. interface engines also provide access to broad data sets); access is also limited based on the privileges of the user in context.
+Providing apps with access to broad data sets is consistent with current common practices (e.g., interface engines also provide access to broad data sets); access is also limited based on the privileges of the user in context.
 In general, we use scopes for three kinds of data:

 1. [Clinical data](#scopes-for-requesting-clinical-data)
 1. [Contextual data](#scopes-for-requesting-context-data)
 1. [Identity data](#scopes-for-requesting-identity-data)

-Launch context is a negotiation where a client asks for specific launch context parameters (e.g. `launch/patient`).
+Launch context is a negotiation where a client asks for specific launch context parameters (e.g., `launch/patient`).
 A server can decide which launch context parameters to provide, using the client's request as an input into the decision process.
-See ["scopes for requesting contxet data"](#scopes-for-requesting-context-data) for details.
+See ["scopes for requesting context data"](#scopes-for-requesting-context-data) for details.

 ### Quick Start

 Here is a quick overview of the most commonly used scopes.
-Read on below for complete details.
+The complete details are provided in the following sections.

 Scope | Grants
 ------|--------